castle/castle-ruby/README.md

 See [documentation](https://docs.castle.io/docs/) for how to use this SDK with the Castle APIs

-## Events

-List of Recognized Events and statuses can be found in the [docs](https://docs.castle.io/docs/events)

 ## Exceptions

 `Castle::Error` will be thrown if the Castle API returns a 400 or a 500 level HTTP response.